-There is a lot of variety when it comes to the color of their fur.
+There is a lot of variety when it comes to the colour of their fur.

-Although the Yorkie is traditionally black and brown, the Havanese can be golden, white or cream colored.
+Although the Yorkie is traditionally black and brown, the Havanese can be golden, white or cream-coloured.

 Depending on which parent dog the Havashire inherits more from, their coat can be brown, black, sable, cream, or even golden.

-Often you will have two or three of these colors mixed together.
+Often you will have two or three of these colours mixed together.

 Havashire’s eyes are almost always black, but in rare cases, you will find one that has a beautiful shade of amber.